Cleveland Pools, Bath

 Description

 A Bath stone miniature crescent shape incorporating a cottage flanked on each side by six original changing rooms faces on to a large pool built in 1815.
-A later children’s pool is believed to date back to 1852.

 Facilities